by Robert A. Muenchen, updated September 2, 2024

 To enter nominal/factor data, you are free to enter numbers, such as 1/2, and later set levels to see Male/Female appear.
 Or you can set it up in advance and enter the numbers, which will instantly turn into labels.
 That is a feature that saves time and helps assure accuracy.
 All data editors should offer that choice!

-Adding variables or observations is as simple as scrolling beyond the set’s current limits and entering additional data. jamovi does not require “add more” buttons as some of its competitors (e.g. BlueSky) do.
+Adding variables or observations is as simple as scrolling beyond the set’s current limits and entering additional data. jamovi does not require “add more” buttons like some of its competitors (e.g., BlueSky) do.
 Adding variables or observations in between existing ones is also easy.
 Under the “Data” tab, there are two sets of “Add” and “Delete” buttons.
-The first set deals with variables and the second with cases.
+The first set deals with variables, and the second with cases.
 You can use the first set to insert, compute, transform variables, or delete variables.
 The second inserts, appends, or deletes cases.
 These two sets of buttons are labeled “Variables” and “Rows,” but the font used is so small that I used jamovi for quite a while before noticing these labels.

 Data Import